GitJacobPhelan/GitJacobPhelan/README.md

 ## Hi there 👋

 I am currently a student at Leeds Beckett University studying Software Engineering.
 But this is not my first time programming; I took IT and computer science GCSE's in high school and went on to complete a BTEC in Digital Production, Design, and Development.

+Programming languages I have studied so far include: Python, HTML, Javascript, SQL, Dart(Flutter), PHP and C.

 You can reach me by email: JacobPhelan06@outlook.com